skienzmatishun/rippreport/content/p/court-of-public-opinion/index.md

 summary: Building on our recent findings, Fairhope insiders are working overtime to hide millions in public debt from local taxpayers.
 Official records reveal a pattern of illegal executive sessions, unverified architectural payouts, and shadow government maneuvers.
-We break down the damning evidence that political bosses tried to lock away.
+We break down the damning evidence that the Good Ole Boys tried to lock away.
 ---
 In 2017 The Ripp Report covered many different political issues in Baldwin County.
 Many of these issues will travel into 2018 and raise their ugly head again.